 Mingora is the largest city and commercial centre of the Swat district, while Swat's administrative capital is Saidu Sharif.
-Mingora is located on the Swat River side, north of Saidu Sharif.
+Mingora is located on the Swat Riverside, north of Saidu Sharif.
 This district is part of the Malakand division of the Khyber Pakhtunkhwa province of Pakistan.
-It is renowned for its natural beauty and well known as a tourist centre.
-Mingora is connected by the N-95 and N-45 highways to Peshawar and Islamabad through Mardan.
+It is renowned for its natural beauty and is well known as a tourist centre.
+The N-95 and N-45 highways connect Mingora to Peshawar and Islamabad through Mardan.
 Locally, the administration is run by the Deputy Commissioner.
-Tehsil Municipal Administration is responsible urban transport and the Regional Transport Authority regulates private vehicles.
+Tehsil Municipal Administration is responsible for urban transport, and the Regional Transport Authority regulates private vehicles.

-Mingora suffers from inadequate road capacity (including infrastructure facilities such as flyovers and underpasses) in view of the high traffic growth rate and rising private vehicle ownership.
-Road safety is a major issue due to a lack of proper traffic control devices (such as signs, signals, markings) and a little enforcement of regulations by traffic wardens.
+Mingora suffers from inadequate road capacity (including infrastructure facilities such as flyovers and underpasses) due to the high traffic growth rate and rising private vehicle ownership.
+Road safety is a major issue due to a lack of proper traffic control devices (such as signs, signals, and markings) and little enforcement of regulations by traffic wardens.
 There is currently no master plan for transportation and land use available.

-The local Counterpart, the Khyber Pakhtunkhwa Urban Mobility Authority has the mandate and responsibility to finance mass public transport infrastructure - however, it does not have the capacity to borrow from international finance sources.
-Some systems and procedures are partially in place to monitor, evaluate and report on urban issues.
+The local Counterpart, the Khyber Pakhtunkhwa Urban Mobility Authority (KPUMA), has the mandate and responsibility to finance mass public transport infrastructure.
+However, it does not have the capacity to borrow from international finance sources.
+Some systems and procedures are partially in place to monitor, evaluate, and report on urban issues.

-The Sustainable Urban Mobility Plan (SUMP) elaboration aims at providing a comprehensive sustainable mobility plan at the urban scale and at proposing a conceptual design for priority projects that will be identified in the SUMP.
+The Sustainable Urban Mobility Plan (SUMP) elaboration aims to provide a comprehensive sustainable mobility plan at the urban scale and propose a conceptual design for priority projects that will be identified in the SUMP.